influxdata/docs-v2/content/influxdb/v1.7/flux/guides/scalar-values.md

 Use [`tableFind()`](/{{< latest "influxdb" "v2" >}}/reference/flux/stdlib/built-in/transformations/stream-table/tablefind/)
 to extract the **first** table whose [group key](/influxdb/v1.7/flux/get-started/#group-keys) values match the `fn` **predicate function**.
-The predicate function requires a `key` object, which represents the group key of each table.
+The predicate function requires a `key` record, which represents the group key of each table.

 ```js